 Contrast Gauls with Grenades, and see also La Résistance.

 Especially following their indifferent performance in WW II, this trope has also been levelled at the Italians.
-British people of the WW II generation are very prone to level accusations at the Italian Army, that their collective heart wasn't really in it.
-Another joke has it that God allowed the Italians became a country for the sole purpose of giving the Austriansnote Before and during World War I the Austro-Hungarian army was the most dysfunctional one in Europe with the most confused chain-of-command, poorest-quality officer academies and training, lowest (relative) wages, most complicated and delicate logistics and equipment, worst planning and organisation, worst morale, and the worst mobilisation of any participant country's economy and industry to support it.
-It also had the worst communications, with an entire 14 000-man unit (an infantry division) being commanded in English as it was the only language that enough officers spoke for them to communicate effectively. someone that 'even they' can pick on, militarily.
+British people of the WW II generation are very prone to level accusations at the Royal Italian Army, that their collective heart wasn't really in it.
+Another joke has it that God allowed the Italians became a country for the sole purpose of giving the Austrians note Before and during World War I the Austro-Hungarian army was the most dysfunctional one in Europe with the most confused chain-of-command, poorest-quality officer academies and training, lowest (relative) wages, most complicated and delicate logistics and equipment, worst planning and organisation, worst morale, and the worst mobilisation of any participant country's economy and industry to support it.
+It also had the worst communications, with an entire newly-raised (1916) 14 000-man unit (an infantry division) being commanded in English as it was the only language that enough officers spoke for them to communicate effectively someone that 'even they' could pick on, militarily (history would however prove the joke inaccurate, as Austria ended up being steamrolled by the Italians themselves during WW1).

 In some kind of unexpected subversion, Sonic himself seems to be French or of French descent, since his family all have French forenames: Bernadette (Mother), Jules (Father) and Charles (Uncle).
 That and his real name is Maurice.